-During the heat of July while out scouting for rocks (yes, rocks.
-I scout for plants, habitats AND rocks regularly, lol), I spied the bristly elongated cones of Thimbleweed.
+During the heat of July while out scouting for rocks – yes, rocks.
+I scout for plants, habitats AND rocks regularly.
+Anyway, I spied the bristly elongated cones of Thimbleweed.
 Of course I had to zip back up to the house because I generally don’t carry along the camera while dealing with rocks.

-This week (it is now late January) I noticed the seed fluff getting ready to take flight.
+Last year in late January I noticed the seed fluff getting ready to take flight.
 Of course I gathered some of the seedheads.
 In the course of my gathering, many were naturally released onto the breeze to reseed elsewhere, so no danger of over harvesting seeds from this one.

 It’s a plant that should be easy enough to propagate, so hopefully it will also one day grace the “Plants” category in our online store.
 I should be able to begin offering plants by mail in a few months.

 About the voice behind this blog, Madison Woods